microsoft/vscode-java-debug/README.md

 - `cwd` - The working directory of the program.
 Defaults to `${workspaceFolder}`.
 - `env` - The extra environment variables for the program.
 - `stopOnEntry` - Automatically pause the program after launching.
 - `console` - The specified console to launch the program.
-If undefined, use the console specified by the `java.debug.settings.console` user settings.
+If not specified, use the console specified by the `java.debug.settings.console` user setting.
   - `internalConsole` - VS Code debug console (input stream not supported).
   - `integratedTerminal` - VS Code integrated terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.